Brandwood End

 Brandwood End is a locality in Birmingham, England, and makes up the central part of the Brandwood electoral ward.
 It lies within the B14 postcode and is a sub-area of Kings Heath.
+The neighborhood's property values have risen higher in 2023-2024 than the average area in the West Midlands.

 The area is centred on Brandwood End Cemetery.